 - How to use an effective scanning pattern

 - Awareness of environmental factors that impact changes in speed and space management

 - How to communicate intentions to both those who share the road and pedestrians

 2. Avoiding Roadside Collisions

 Roadside collisions are rare, but when they happen the outcome is often severe and costly.
-Drivers can learn how to prevent roadside collisions and the steps that need to be taken if one does occur.
-Warning device placement, driving in reduced visibility and stop avoidance are also covered in this lesson.
+Drivers must learn how to prevent roadside collisions and the steps that need to be taken if one does occur.
+Warning device placement, driving in reduced visibility and stop avoidance should also be reviewed.

 3. Communicating Intentions

-Communicating intentions while driving is an important aspect of defensive driving.
-Drivers can learn how to anticipate the actions and behaviors of other drivers as well as the many techniques and tools a driver may use to communicate, including:
+Communicating intentions while driving is a highly critical aspect of defensive driving, especially when operating larger vehicles.
+Drivers should learn how to anticipate the actions and behaviors of other drivers as well as the many techniques and tools a driver may use to communicate, including: